caiiiycuk/js-dos/v7/docs/overview.md

 code it self.
 It's useful if you don't want to make customizations in UI or custom integration. **js-dos package is single file solution to run DOS programs.**

-If you want to make custumizations or something special then you need to use *emulators* and  *emulators-ui* package in combination.
+If you want to make customizations or something special then you need to use *emulators* and  *emulators-ui* package in combination.
 They provide absolutely same functions as *js-dos* package and lot more (see [threejs](threejs.md) integration).

 To change code above to use `emulators-ui` just change scripts imports to: